2 men with brown hair press their foreheads together and look at each other affectionately.

 Setting your floor and ceiling as well as deciding on the right initial withdrawal rate means you'll need to make several decisions and maintain an additional level of oversight to use dynamic spending.
 And since all these factors depend on your personal time horizon, allocation, retirement income sources, and priorities, there's no right answer for everyone.

-If you're interested in incorporating dynamic spending into your withdrawal strategy, you can learn more in our research paper.
-Or set up a consultation with an advisor from Vanguard Personal Advisor®.
+If you're interested in incorporating dynamic spending into your withdrawal strategy, you can learn more in our research paper, or set up a consultation with a Vanguard advisor.

 Learn more about dynamic spending